Agustín Medina (footballer, born 1999)

-Agustín Medina (born 11 July 1999) is an Argentine professional footballer who plays as a forward for Defensores Unidos.
+Laureano Agustín Medina (born 11 July 1999) is an Argentine professional footballer who played as a forward for Defensores Unidos.

 Career

 Medina is a product of the youth system of Defensores Unidos.
 He made the breakthrough into the Primera B Metropolitana club's first-team squad towards the end of 2018–19, appearing for his professional debut on 28 April 2019 during a 1–1 draw at home to Deportivo Español; replacing Jesús Portillo for the final moments.